#golf training

 If this is done right during your swing, it should feel as though your club shaft is getting closer to your body during the downswing, compared to being “casted” away from you.

-Drill #5: Stop Helping the Ball in the Air
+3 Stop Helping the Ball in the Air

 Many players have the wrong idea when it comes to contacting the golf ball.
 They will try to help the ball in the air, when in reality that’s the last thing you want to do.

 Swinging like this will result in weak ball flights, loss of distance, and very inconsistent contact.
-We need to start hitting down on the golf ball, as a result from shifting our weight to the lead side, which in return will create lag for us.
+We need to start hitting down on the golf ball, as a result of shifting our weight to the lead side, which in return will create lag for us.

 In this drill, all you are going to need is a golf towel.
 Fold the towel a few times so it’s a bit thicker, and lay it on the ground about a club head away from the golf ball.